SuvvadaSonia/Obfuscation_tools/README.md

 * Worked on POC of Cryptography to run python files with key and without showing Source code.

+### 03-03-2023

+Worked on Tool: WebPageTest

+* Worked installation of WPT on local servers.

+### 06-03-2023

+Worked on Tool: WebPageTest

+* Worked installation of WPT on local servers.

+### 07-03-2023

+Worked on Tool: WebPageTest

+* Worked installation of WPT on local servers.

 ### 09-03-2023

 Worked on Tool: Pyminifier